gpolaert/agileek.github.io/_drafts/2015-04-07-docker-layers.md

 ### An other ***very*** important thing is to keep your Dockerfile ***readable***

-This example is, in my opinion, just too much.
+This example is, in my opinion, a bad one.

 {% gist MichaelBitard/7bd7bc71385326ab3238 Dockerfile %}